weedmo/ROKEY3_SLAM_robot_system/README.md

 # 🚓 TurtleBot4 Multi-Robot Park Patrol

-**Autonomous illegal parking detection system using TurtleBot4 robots**, developed as part of the **Doosan Rokey Bootcamp 3 in 2025**.
+**Autonomous illegal parking detection system using TurtleBot4 robots**, developed as part of the **Doosan Robotics Bootcamp 2025 – 3rd Cohort****.

 ---

 ## 📌 Overview

 This project demonstrates a **multi-robot surveillance system** using two TurtleBot4 robots.
 The robots autonomously patrol an area, detect parked vehicles, recognize license plates, and verify them against a database.
-If a violation is detected, the robot triggers a warning signal (🔊 *beep-boop alert*).
+If a vehicle is departing and there is a risk of collision, or if illegal parking is detected, the robot activates a warning signal (🔊 beep-boop alert).

 ---